CIA activities in Guatemala: Revelations secured through Freedom of Information Requests

 Armas had been on the CIA's radar for a few years prior to this.
 In August 1950, a report discussed an earlier plan, hatched by Armas, to lead an armed revolt against the government.
+Recent released documents have shown Armas's quest to recruit political dissidents.
+Other documents from Armas give insight into his ideas for the coup strategy.
+Armas listed specific zones of Military command, bases, and units that would support and oppose his coup.
+For bases that he thought would resist, he planned direct action against them in addition to the palace.
+There was also assumptions made that he could influence sabotage in units he couldn't fully recruit.
+The most valuable insight to the geopolitics of the area involves Armas making a note about a possible intervention from Mexico or Cuba if the fighting was prolonged.
+If the president used regional allies, this story would be very different.
 The report even considered his character, noting that he was "a quiet, soft-spoken officer who does not seem to be given to exaggeration."
 As early as February of that year, CIA Headquarters began generating memos with subject titles such as "Guatemalan Communist Personnel to be disposed of during Military Operations," outlining categories of persons to be neutralized "through Executive Action"—murder—or through imprisonment and exile.
 Enlisting methods such as paramilitary and psychological actions, the CIA expanded its procedure of removing political leaders beyond that of the coup d’etat in Iran in 1953.
 The hope of this list was to create an anti-communist coup.
+Another similar memo requested a list of all communists and all communist sympathizers who would be "encarcerated immediately in event of successful anti-communist coup," which would contribute to the violence and civil unrest in Guatemala following the coup.